sumanjs/suman/README.md

 trick up its sleeve to allow for 100% clean reporting for any test or group of tests.

-Compared to Suman, most testing frameworks are frivolous and dumbed-down.
+Compared to Suman, most testing frameworks are frivolous and dumbed-down, and don't feel robust enough to test mission critical systems.
 For example, Tape's ability to pre-load modules using the command line before running tests is sort of a joke compared to the dependency injection ability of this library.